KeepSafe/ObjectiveRocksFramework/README.md

 # ObjectiveRocksFramework

-Binary framework version of ObjectiveRocks for iOS and macOS to save time building code from scratch each run.
+Binary framework version of ObjectiveRocks for iOS to save time building code from scratch each run.

 ## Instructions